 Airtable is free to use.
 More advanced features require payment, but all of the features I utilize are free.

-I chose to make my planner in Airtable because I wanted to visually see everything on one page: the pattern line art, the fabric swatch, the inspiration for the piece, and what gap I was missing in my wardrobe.
+I chose to make my planner in Airtable because I wanted to visualize everything on one page: the pattern line art, the fabric swatch, the inspiration for the piece, and what gap I was missing in my wardrobe.
 And I wanted to do it without much manual work.

 Before I jump into explaining the template, let’s get some Airtable terminology out of the way.